Spice v0.17-beta (July 29, 2024)

 - Encryption in transit with TLS: The HTTP, gRPC, Metrics, and OpenTelemetry (OTEL) API endpoints can be secured with TLS by specifying a certificate and private key in PEM format.

-Enable TLS using the --tls-certificate-file
+Enable TLS using the --tls-certificate-file and --tls-key-file command-line flags:

 spice run -- --tls-certificate-file /path/to/cert.pem --tls-key-file /path/to/key.pem

-Or configure in the spicepod.yml
+Or configure in the spicepod.yml:

 runtime: